Peugeot 605: Fiction

 The Peugeot 605 is featured prominently in the car chase scenes of John Frankenheimer's film Ronin (1998).
-In the first chase, three Peugeot 605s are escorting a Citroën XM carrying a mysterious briefcase, where it comes under attack by mercenaries include the character played by Robert De Niro.
+In the first chase, three Peugeot 605s are escorting a Citroën XM carrying a mysterious briefcase, where it comes under attack by mercenaries, including the character played by Robert De Niro.

 Sales

-254,505 units have been produced.
+A total of 254,505 units have been produced.
 All came from Sochaux factory, except for 192 units manufactured in Vesoul (between 1991 and 1992).